-When you run through the night, it’s easy to lose track of location.
+When you run through the night while ultra marathon training, it’s easy to lose track of location.
 When you lose track of your location it makes your run feel shorter.
 This becomes a huge relief when running extreme distances.

 I wrote this section from my iPhone during my last 31 mile training run through the night:

 “I’ve been waiting to pass a particular shopping center to note my halfway point.
 The shopping center will be around 15 miles into my run.
 But I come to realize that I already ran past the shopping center.
 I’ve been running for miles, lost in this run, lost in this moment.
 To my surprise I ran past the entire shopping center with no recollection of it.
 Night time running can do this to a runner.
 One time during a 58-mile training run I ran through an entire town without realizing it.
 Distance can put you in a trance, and in this trance, we lose track of the location and float through our runs.”